evangelos-gkavogiannis-awx/pa-nativeApi-riskJs/README.md

 You can find the fingerprint integration in `components/AirwallexFingerprint.js`, which is loaded only during checkout.

-You can use the device-id to retrieve the logs in splunk
+You can use the device-id to retrieve the logs in splun